 While Dettifoss is the ‘Beast’, Godafoss is the ‘Beauty’.
-The name literally means Waterfall of Gods, which is actually a reference to the role it played in history.
+The name literally means Waterfall of the Gods, which is actually a reference to the role it played in history.
 When Iceland officially converted to Christianity, this waterfall was used as a symbol of a new era for the country.
-It is a beautiful horseshoe-shaped waterfall just a short distance from the Ring Road route.
+It is a beautiful horseshoe-shaped waterfall, just a short distance from the Ring Road route.

 The advantages of touring Iceland's Diamond Circle